v-sbradley/bacx-pr/topics/topic-types.md

 - Don’t restate the term as the definition.
 For example, don’t define tax hierarchy as A hierarchy of taxes.
 - Don’t copy definitions word-for-word from existing, non-Microsoft sources.
 - Be sure that other key concepts in the definition have also been defined.

+Be sure to write each letter of the alphabet as an individual H2 section, so that each letter of the alphabet is listed in the "In this article" pane.
+This makes it easy for readers to navigate the glossary.

 ### Title
 - Use either the standalone term “Glossary” or precede “glossary” with a product name, such as “Commerce glossary”.